Amir-Abed/Music-Recommender-System-With-FastAPI/README.md

 ## Getting Started

-### Installation
+### Clone the repository
-Clone the repo
+clone the repo with this command in command line :

 ```sh
 git clone https://github.com/Amir-Abed/Music-Recommender-System-With-FastAPI.git
 ```

 ### Prerequisites
-1- Firstly install the required libraries with the following command in command line :
+1- Firstly install the required libraries with the following command :

 ```sh
 pip install -r requirements.txt
 ```
 Ensure that all files necessary for ```pip install``` are kept in the root directory.

-2- Then download the rquired dataset with this command in command line :
+2- Then download the rquired dataset with this command :

 ```sh
 python dataset_utils/dataset_download.py